mithildani/Auction-Sphere/README.md

 Repository for CSC 510 Software Engineering project 1, created by Group 3: Shreya Maheshwari, Nandini Mundra, Palash Rathod, Tanvi Sinha, and Kartik Soni

+Click on the image below to view the demo video of the project

 [![Demo Vidoe of the project](https://img.youtube.com/vi/AzgGo2B63z0/0.jpg)](https://www.youtube.com/watch?v=AzgGo2B63z0)

 ## About Auction-Sphere